wpdas/reactive-singleton/README.md

   public name = 'old name'
   public updateData() {
-    /* when data needs to be changed */ useWatcher((done) => {
+    /* when data needs to be changed */ watch((done) => {
       this.name = 'new name'
       done() // Notifies the Singleton Provider
     })
   }
 }
 /* some singleton class */
-setValue(MySingleton)
+setClass(MySingleton)
 ```

 Used to make the Singleton Pattern be listened to by React.
 You can implement the Singleton class as usual.
-After implementing the class, you have to use the first important API resource, it is `createSingleton`. `createSingleton` returns the necessary methods to make your service (singleton) works within React:
+After implementing the class, you have to use the first important API resource, it is `createSingleton`.
+After calling the `createSingleton()` method, it'll return the necessary methods to make your service (singleton) works within React:

-- `useWatcher`: Must be used when data needs to be updated inside the singleton class;
+- `watch`: Must be used when data needs to be updated inside the singleton class and watched by React;
-- `setValue`: Receives the singleton class as parameter.
-E.g: `setValue(MySingletonClass)`.
+- `setClass`: Receives the singleton class as parameter.
+E.g: `setClass(MySingletonClass)`.

 ### Hooks